Armonius-yow/Heart-Disease/README.md

 # Heart-Disease
-My analysis and ML model on the heart disease dataset from UCI This is the first actual project I've worked on.
-I used this project as a stepping stone in order to learn how to put a process around abstract methods of extracting information and insight from data
+My analysis and ML model on the heart disease dataset from UCI I used this project as a stepping stone in order to learn how to put a process around abstract methods of extracting information and insight from data

 **In this project, I managed to:**
 * Do some EDA (Exploratory Data Analysis) with visuals to accompany results